 Written by Neil Gaiman, and the winner of a Hugo among other awards given to science-fiction, horror, or fantasy works, Coraline the book was good.
-The "problem" is that, as prose fiction will do, it calls heavily upon the reader's imagination to illustrate Coraline's worlds, aided — this part is key — by Dave McKean's cover and occasional black-&-white interior art.
+The problem is that, as prose fiction will do, it calls heavily upon the reader's imagination to illustrate Coraline's worlds, aided by Dave McKean's cover and occasional black-&-white interior art.
 Gaiman and McKean broke into the American comics market together over 20 years ago with Black Orchid for DC, and McKean produced covers for Gaiman's landmark series The Sandman.

 EW.com is holding an Oscars poetry contest.